aws-samples/aws-saas-factory-bootcamp/Lab3.md

 It's this call to Cognito that **triggers the role mapping** we configured earlier.
 Cognito will extract the role from the supplied token and match it to the policy, then construct a **temporary set of scoped credentials** that are returned to the calling function.

 **Step 2** - So that's what the code is doing behind the scenes.
 Now, let's deploy this new version of the product manager service to see it in action.
-In Cloud9, navigate to the  `Lab3/Part4/scripts` directory, right-click `product-manager-v6.sh`, and click **Run** to execute the shell script.
+In Cloud9, navigate to the  `Lab3/Part4/product-manager` directory, right-click `deploy.sh`, and click **Run** to execute the shell script.

 <p align="center"><img src="./images/lab3/part4/cloud9_run.png" alt="Lab 3 Part 4 Step 2 Cloud9 Run"/></p>

-**Step 3** - Wait for the `product-manager-v6.sh` shell script to execute successfully, as confirmed by the **STARTING NEW CONTAINER** message followed by **Process exited with code: 0**.
+**Step 3** - Wait for the `deploy.sh` shell script to execute successfully.

 <p align="center"><img src="./images/lab3/part1/cloud9_run_script_complete.png" alt="Lab 3 Part 4 Step 3 Cloud9 Script Finished"/></p>